 Things to avoid:

-- Running yourself ragged with busy work.
+- Avoid Running yourself ragged with busy work.
 If you start to feel sick, rest.
 Cancel things that you had on your schedule so you aren't as stressed.
 Let the dishes sit in the sink for an extra day so your body can do it's work.

 - Avoid sugar that doesn't come from fruits and vegetables.
 Sugar can suppress your immune system and work against you if you are trying to get well.
 If you are going to buy throat lozenges, try to find ones that have less sugar or are sweetened with honey.